avondohren/A2-Checkin/README.md

 This is a list of enhancements I would like to add:
  - Print a name tag for each present child using a Dymo label printer
  - Assign Roles to Events, and assign a specific volunteer to fill the role
+ - Add ability to communicate with volunteers and distribute teaching material